Bridget Bishop was the first victim to be hanged during the Salem Witch Trials of 1692.

 “The first three, namely: Bishop, Nurse and Proctor, by diligent search have discovered a preternatural excrescence of flesh between the pudendum [genitals] and anus much like to teats & not usual in women & much unlike to the other three that hath been searched by us & that they were in all the three women near the same place.”

-The women were all examined again about six hours later, after which the examiners reported that Bridget Bishop and Elizabeth Proctor were clear of any mark and that as far as the other women were concerned, the unusual bit of flesh only appeared to be dry skin.
+The women were all examined again about six hours later, after which the examiners reported that Bridget Bishop and Elizabeth Proctor were clear of any witch marks and that as far as the other women were concerned, the unusual bit of flesh only appeared to be dry skin.

 Bridget Bishop’s trial began and ended that same day, according to the book Legal Executions in New England: